 Defining a production readiness process is one of the most important things you can do for the health of your products, but getting it to stick as part of your team’s culture can be hard.
 No one wants to feel like a nag, and yet the honor system doesn’t always work in practice.
 At the same time, production readiness checklists are usually unwieldy and a hassle to manage.
 With all those questions and answers to document, teams typically end up using Excel or Google Sheets to store their lists.
 But it’s hard to standardize and communicate across many different spreadsheets that are floating around.
 And someone has to maintain those spreadsheets and keep them up to date.

 At Cortex, we developed Scorecards to replace the production readiness spreadsheet and help your team understand the health of your services at a glance.
 You can set standardized requirements for each service and adjust them as needed (for example, maybe for 10% of your services, you enforce extra security vulnerability scans).
 We integrate with your third-party automation tools so that you get most of your scorecard filled in automatically, and we let you create and answer custom questions for everything else.
 If something changes out from under you— like your on-call rotation disappearing from PagerDuty — you can see it right in the Scorecard.

 We built Scorecards because we wanted to make production readiness more objective and clear, and as engineers ourselves who have worked with countless third party tools, we know how important it is to create a single source of truth that your whole team can refer to.
 Scorecards help create a culture of ownership and reliability among service owners within the team!

 The details of your production readiness checklist are important, but the details don’t matter if the overall process is broken.
 We encourage you to take a step back and think about how you can bring a culture of blameless communication to your production readiness practice.
-If you’re interested in finding out more about Cortex, sign up for a free account here.
+If you’re interested in finding out more about Cortex, sign up for a demo here.